 In one breath we’re talking about adjusting to your Master’s and in the next we’re talking about whether you want to do a PhD next!
 There’s no doubt a Master’s year is a bit of a whirlwind and it is useful to be thinking ahead already, especially if you’re even contemplating a PhD.
-The application process is different, there’s funding to think about and actually deciding if it’s for you!
+The application process is different to your previous study applications, there’s funding to think about and actually deciding if it’s for you!

-If you are thinking you might like to pursue a research degree after your Master’s the University’s forthcoming open day on the 23rd October is a great time to explore what it’s like, what funding there might be and whether it’s for you.
+If you are thinking you might like to pursue a research degree after your Master’s the University is holding it’s virtual postgraduate open week on 2nd – 6th November and it will be a great way to explore what a PhD is really like, what funding there might be and whether it’s for you.

 In the meantime, we’ve put together some of the blogs our previous PhD bloggers have done to help you start thinking about it: